emagiz/emdocs/mds/fundamental/fundamental-stateful.md

 Once the state store is defined, one needs different operations in order to update the state effectively.
 - Retrieve - get the values of an object and the attributes
 - Aggregate - Increment a attribute in a state store to +1
-- Enrich - add new attribute of an object in the state store
+- Enrich - add new attribute of an object in the state store based on joining several streams
-- Store - add new object and attributes to store
+- Transform - filter data or translate formats
-- Define - for time based operations
+- Time-window - to aggregate data over time

 #### 3.3 State Action & networks